Calls for Mayor Eric Adams to step down from office have poured in almost as quickly as the news of his indictment broke.

 Meanwhile, members of the city government could also form an ad-hoc “inability committee” to remove the mayor from office.
 This committee would include five members: the city’s corporation council, comptroller, speaker of the city council, the borough president with the longest term in office — and even a deputy mayor appointed by the mayor himself.

-Currently, those members would be Lander, Queens Borough President Donovan Richards, Speaker Adrienne Adams, a deputy mayor chosen by Mayor Adams.
+Currently, those members would be Lander, Queens Borough President Donovan Richards, Speaker Adrienne Adams, and a deputy mayor chosen by Mayor Adams.
 The corporation counsel post is currently vacant; Mayor Adams had previously nominated Randy Mastro to the post, but the veteran litigator withdrew his nomination after a bruising City Council confirmation hearing this summer.

 According to the city charter, four out of the five inability committee members would need to vote “yes” to discharge the mayor from office.
 Even if they did, however, the mayor could still dispute the committee’s judgment.